Ingmar Koch: Biography

 Koch started to produce electronic music age 14.
 First record release with 16.
 In 1991, he founded a recording studio in Frankfurt with Cem Oral, with whom he shortly afterwards formed the project Air Liquide with.
 In 1992, their first EP, titled Neue Frankfurter Elektronik Schule, was issued on the Cologne based record label "Blue".
 In 1991 Koch, Oral, Joerg Burger and Wolfgang Voigt founded the acid techno label "Structure".
 In 1993, Koch formed the labels XXC3 and Dj.ungle Fever (which is still active until today).

-In 1993, Jörg Burger, Wolfgang Voigt and Koch together founded the Delirium Köln, a record shop, which also serves as a music label and distributor.
-Later Delirium Köln was renamed into "Kompakt".

 The same year and following years, he recorded numerous solo releases and collaborations with artists such as Wolfgang Voigt, Biochip C., Frank Heiss, Thomas Thorn, Jörg Burger, Electric Indigo, Holger Czukay, ADSX, Wulfmanson, Mary Susan Applegate, Craig Anderton, Omsk information, Fabian Stall, FM Einheit, Andreas Thein and Triple R. With Can Oral he published, among other monikers, as Khan & Walker and Gizz TV & Walker.

-In 1996, Koch and Thomas Thorn founded the electronic music bar "Liquid Sky Cologne".
-In 2001 he founded the artist hotel Monte Christo Köln and the underground techno club Club Camouflage Cologne in cooperation with Heike Windberger.
-In 2012, Koch founded the artist collective and video art gallery Liquid Sky Berlin.
+Koch is co-founder of Delirium Cologne, which was later renamed to Kompakt.

 2014, he started the art & music television projects Psychedelic Kitchen and lsb TV in cooperation with the Cologne video artist Uli Sigg and Berlinbased TV and Radiostation Alex Berlin.

-In 2015, he began collaborating with the Leipziger Firma Hearthis.at online radio Telepathic Bubblebath, named after the record label, and with the Berliner Baeren Siegel GmbH die Internetart- / Streetart- / Performanceart- Kampagne #scrt_brln.

 Also in 2015, he got involved in several cooperations with the art gallery Neu West Berlin and Riga based Synthesizer manufacturer Erica Synths.

-In 2016 Koch founds the noise.berlin movement, a multimedia art & philosophy project featuring disturbing radical visuals, noise music & abstract thinking.

 In 2017, Koch opened the chili-farm "SPX27" and in cooperation with the Berlin club and art-location "Maze.Berlin" the experimental musicbar and video art gallery "Liquid Sky Berlin - #lsb02".

-In 2019, Koch moved the headquarters of the Liquid Sky artistcollective to Southportugal where he also started the "Liquid Sky Project 27027" reforestation project.

-In 2021 start of the Liquid Sky Portugal Film Production company.

-In 2022 opening of the Liquid Sky Dolby Atmos surround sound studio and film editing suite in South Portugal.
+In 2023 start of Liquid Sky d-vices, a label for experimental hardware and software music instruments, made in Santana da Serra, Portugal.